Drūkšiai

 The greatest depth of the lake is 33.3 m, and the average depth is 7.6 m.
 The basin of the lake was formed during the movement of the glaciers by two perpendicular channels, which expanded north to south and west to east.
-The maximum depth of the first channel is 29 m, and the second one - 33.3 m.
+The maximum depth of the first channel is 29 m, and of the second is 33.3 m.
 The greatest depths are located near the middle of the lake.
 The shallowest part is on the south ridge of the lake, its depth is approximately between 3 and 7 meters.

 Six small rivers flow into the lake, and one dammed river flows out.